 -A woman has a tendency towards insulin resistance, and is overweight, and then loses weight.
 While this corrects the insulin problem, the drop in estrogen levels she experiences from the weight loss (since estrogen is produced in fat cells) causes an imbalance in her predisposed-to-testosterone-production ovaries.

-- Or a similar phenomenon occurs with leptin: In this case, a woman may be a bit insulin resistant, and therefore have a predisposition to testosterone production, but she does not test into a “dangerous” testosterone zone.
+– Or a similar phenomenon occurs with leptin: In this case, a woman may be a bit insulin resistant, and therefore have a predisposition to testosterone production, but she does not test into a “dangerous” testosterone zone.
 Instead, her problem lies in the fact that she lost weight, and with it, she lost the potency of her leptin stores.
 During puberty, each woman’s body adapts to whatever levels of estrogen and leptin she has circulating in her blood at the time (creating a bit of a leptin “set point”).
 Later in life, one of these women loses weight.
 As she loses weight, and, significantly, if she is restricting calories or exercising excessively, her leptin (and estrogen) levels drop.
 The hypothalamus perceives this drop as an indication of a time of famine, and initiates a starvation response, primarily by decreasing the production of sex hormones.
 In this woman’s case, therefore, estrogen is low, and testosterone may be low to high, depending on the degree of insulin resistance and ovarian malfunction, but LH and FSH are both also low.
 She does not present with typical PCOS.
-She is not over-producing hormones, but is, instead, under-producing.
+She does not over-producde hormones, but, instead, under-produces.

 All that said, these are some examples of how typical HA problems can cause the cystic condition that is typically associated solely with PCOS.
 Stress, excess exercise, restricted macronutrient intake, restricted calories, and weight fluctuation can all contribute to cyst development.
 Many of these situations can co-occur, and that totally depends on a woman’s genetics, epigenetics, lifestyle, and diet.